KSUCCDC/KSUCCDC/_posts/2016-12-01-sharepointbasics.md

 There may or may not be a sharepoint server in use this year for the SECCDC.
 To begin we will need to know some basic functions on how to use Microsoft Sharepoint in order to upload files etc.

-<pre>Uploading to one drive/sharepoint server
+Uploading to one drive/sharepoint server

  upload to one drive:
 	-click on OneDrive => Upload